mtp9k/Guild-Forecasting-Modeling-Project/README.md

 Recall: 93.4%
 The model has a favors Recall in overall performance so it favors an instance where we consider that the cost of a false negative as high or when we consider predicting failure of a course when in reality the student would pass as very detrimental

-Additional information about the dataset and model can be found in the code and slides.
+Additional information about the dataset and model can be found in the extinsive code notes and slides.